 There is also a section dedicated to the plants that used to be in LA, much like the atrium but on a smaller scale.

-As you can see this is a fun educational stop in the city of angels.
-It is often overlooked with all the other great stuff there is to do, but if you are into the history of our area and dinosaurs then you really should add it to your list.
+As you can see, this is a fun, educational stop in Los Angeles.
+It is often overlooked with all the other great stuff there is to do, but if you are into the history of our area and dinosaurs, then you really should add it to your list.